carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 ## AWS is a command line cloud server
 The cloud computer we are going to use is provided by Amazon Web Services (AWS).
 It is already equiped with all of the metagenomic analysis command line utilities needed fot this workshop.
-To use it, we have to open our command line (it should be easly accesible in any Linux distribution and OSX10; for Windows, you can install wsl2.
-Please ask one of the helpers if you cannot find your command line) and then type the commands to log into the service and move files between
-your remote and your local computer.
+To use it, we have to open our command line (it should be accesible in any Linux distribution and OSX10; for Windows, you can install gitBash).
+Find your command line and then type the commands to log into the service and move files between your remote and your local computer.

 ~~~